bowed-in/bowed-in.github.io/index.md

 ##EDIT

 Bow(ed)In is an application that helps connect UH computer science students to desired local software engineering and tech companies and employers.
-Our goal is to work closely as a team and develop a functional and aesthetically pleasing website.
 On this app, they will be able to find internships, volunteering, and many other job opportunities that suits their specialty and goals, including:

 * Software engineering
 * Game/Web Design